ghumphr/brainuploader/README.md

 BrainUploader implements a streamlined and simplified adaptation of the [Leitner Cardfile System](https://mindedge.com/learning-science/the-leitner-system-how-does-it-work/) that is unconstrained by the limitations of physical flashcards.

 ## Installation
 Installing BrainUploader is easy.
-First, check out the repository.
+First, clone out the repository.
 Next, execute the following commands:

 ```bash
 # First, check out the repository and set the working directory to the repository root